Iwan-Teague/Rusty-Jack/docs/features/evasion/evasion.md

 - **State restore**: tracks original MAC/txpower/monitor IFs to restore on drop or on demand.

 ## Dependencies
-- `rustyjack-evasion` for MAC/txpower/passive; `rustyjack-netlink` for iface operations; `airmon-ng` fallback for monitor mode when needed.
+- `rustyjack-evasion` for MAC/txpower/passive; `rustyjack-netlink` for iface operations.
 - `rustyjack-core` bridges these controls to UI/CLI and enforces them in pipelines.

 ## Notes